Mica-Technologies/minecraft-city-super-mod/README.md

 ```

 ### Contributing Code/Changes
-To contribute code, you will need to push your modifications to the Git server on a new branch.
+To contribute code, you will need to push your modifications to GitHub on a new branch.
-To protect the working code, modification of the `master` branch is not permitted except through merge request.
+To protect the working code, modification of the `master` branch is not permitted except through pull request.
-After you submit a merge request, the development team will need to review and approve your modifications/contributions before they can be merged.
+After you submit a pull request, the development team will need to review and approve your modifications/contributions before they can be merged.

 To learn more about using Git integration with the IntelliJ IDEA IDE, please see [https://www.jetbrains.com/help/idea/using-git-integration.html](https://www.jetbrains.com/help/idea/using-git-integration.html).

 To learn more about the version control system Git, please see [https://git-scm.com/doc](https://git-scm.com/doc).

 ## Credits
-Development and code for the City Super Mod began with [Pylo MCreator](https://mcreator.net).
+Development and code for the City Super Mod began with [Pylo MCreator](https://mcreator.net), a decent Minecraft mod maker for those who don't know how to code that was formally closed source and is now maintained by the community.
-Current development is performed with the JetBrains IntelliJ IDEA IDE.
+Current development is performed standalone with the JetBrains IntelliJ IDEA IDE.